MeshTailor: Cutting Seams via Generative Mesh Traversal: Method

 \subsection{MeshTailor Transformer}

-We generate seam chains autoregressively using a Transformer decoder equipped with a \emph{mesh-native pointer layer}.
-At step $t$, given the history of previous vertices, the decoder hidden state $\mathbf{q}_t \in \mathbb{R}^d$ queries the enhanced vertex embeddings $\tilde{\mathbf{h}}$ to compute a probability distribution over the mesh vertices $\mathcal{V}$:
+We generate seam chains autoregressively.
+Standard Transformer decoders predict over a fixed vocabulary, but our output space (mesh vertices) varies per input mesh.
+We therefore design a \emph{mesh-native pointer layer} that selects the next vertex directly from the input mesh.
+At step $t$, the decoder hidden state $\mathbf{q}_t \in \mathbb{R}^d$ queries the candidate embeddings to compute a probability distribution over candidates (mesh vertices and the control tokens \texttt{[EOC]}, \texttt{[EOS]}):

-where $\mathbf{W} \in \mathbb{R}^{d \times d}$ is a learned matrix.
-Crucially, we enforce edge-alignment via the mask term $m_{t,i}$.
-We set $m_{t,i}=0$ if $v_i \in \mathcal{N}(v_t)$ (the 1-ring neighbors of the current vertex) or if $v_i$ is a valid control token (e.g., end-of-chain \texttt{[EOC]}, end-of-sequence \texttt{[EOS]}), and $m_{t,i}=-\infty$ otherwise.
-This constrains the generation to valid vertex walks along mesh edges, ensuring each chain is edge-aligned by construction without requiring post-hoc projection.
-Fig.~\ref{fig:traversal_step} illustrates this mesh-native graph traversal process, showing how the decoder selects the next vertex from the 1-ring neighborhood of the current position.
+where $\mathbf{e}_u$ is the embedding of candidate $u$ (the per-vertex embedding $\tilde{\mathbf{h}}_u$ for a vertex, or a learned token embedding for \texttt{[EOC]}/\texttt{[EOS]}) and $\mathbf{W} \in \mathbb{R}^{d \times d}$ is a learned matrix.
+We enforce edge-alignment via the mask term $m_{t,u}$.
+We set $m_{t,u}=0$ if candidate $u$ is a 1-ring neighbor of the current vertex $v_t$ or a control token (i.e., \texttt{[EOC]} or \texttt{[EOS]}), and $m_{t,u}=-\infty$ otherwise.
+This constrains generation to vertex walks along mesh edges, ensuring each chain is edge-aligned by construction without requiring post-hoc projection.
+Each token additionally receives a chain-local positional embedding that resets after every \texttt{[EOC]} to encode within-chain progress (Sec.~\ref{sec:supp_arch}).
+Fig.~\ref{fig:traversal_step} illustrates this mesh-native graph traversal.